R-A-Khan/PedDynSim/README.md

 For $\phi =1$, we see that the increased crowding at the intersection leads to some pedestrians being 'stuck' against the walls and unable to reach their desired exit.
-Additionally, at $t\~30s$ we note there is some crowding around some focal points.
+Additionally, at $t\approx 30s$ we note there is some crowding around some focal points.
 This may be  due to the points $(13,10)$ and $(10, 12)$ being initialised as waypoints (points along the path the pedestrians are required to pass through) for the AB and CD paths respectively.
 These points were arbitrarily provided as halfway marks along the desired path, but due to the high density of pedestrians could be an impediment to the pedestrians unable to reach the point.

-insert image of t = 30

-video gifs

-* Random initial point in the x-direction in the corridor
-* they start to form a single file
-* the spacing as they enter the corridor is not fixed
-* The waypoint sequence can have a negative effect
-* The headed force can prevent them from moving back

 ### Groups

 We repeat the simulations for the four different values of $\phi$, but this time with groups of pedestrians instead of individuals.
+Here $\phi$ represents the flux of the group.
+Additionally, we adjust the waypoints $(13,10)$ and $(10, 12)$ for AB and CD respectively to $(13,20)$ and $(20, 12)$ to avoid crowding at the intersection.

 $\phi =\frac{2}{10}$            |   $\phi = \frac{5}{10} $
 :-------------------------:|:-------------------------: